If you or a loved one needs to pay for long-term care, then an immediate needs annuity could be an option worth looking into.

-You might have heard of a pension annuity, which is essentially a contract with an insurance company.
-In return for handing over some, or all your pension savings, you’ll be paid a guaranteed income for life, or over a fixed term.
+With an immediate needs annuity, you’ll essentially enter into a contract with an insurance company, where in return for handing over some, or all your pension savings, you’ll be paid a guaranteed income for life to pay for long-term care costs.

 How does an immediate needs annuity work?

 Many people who go into care are uncertain how long they will be there for, so it can be difficult to budget for, and could end up being very costly if it turns out to be longer than you expect.
 A study from BUPA showed that one in ten people admitted to a nursing home will still be alive after six years.
-With average care home costs at about £44,000 a year, this means that six years in a care home would cost £264,000, and this doesn’t even factor in that rates are likely to increase at least by the rate of inflation.
+With average care home costs at about £44,000 a year, this means that six years in a care home would cost £264,000, and this doesn’t even factor in that rates are likely to increase at least by the rate of inflation each year.

 An immediate needs annuity can also be convenient because you do not have to handle making payments yourself.
 Income from an immediate needs annuity is paid directly from the annuity provider to the care provider, so you won’t have to worry about making the payments each month.